Konsta7/unioulu-ips-community-app/README.md

 You need to register a new account, create a new organization, add a platform and create a new project.
 Once the project is created, you will need to create an API key that you will use to interact with the Appwrite API.

-Adding a bucket through the Storage section is optional, but it is recommended for file storage.
+Adding a bucket through the Storage section is optional, but is needed to add new events in admin role.
 You can name the bucket anything you like, but make sure to update the `APPWRITE_BUCKET_ID` in your `.env` file accordingly.

 ### Creating an API Key